Reading Time: 7 minutes

 Every business can use WhatsApp to its advantage since it is mainly used for messaging and communicating.
 Here are some ways to use WhatsApp for your business.

 You can create a business page on WhatsApp and create a group for your customers.
-Once you create a WhatsApp business page, you can use this platform to create a complete profile of your business, like physical address, website link, and valuable contacts that customers can use to reach you.
+Once you create a WhatsApp business page, you can use this platform to create a complete profile of your business, like a physical address, website link, and valuable contacts that customers can use to reach you.

 WhatsApp also allows you to add a catalog of your products on the business page so that customers can go through them and interact with you.
 By creating a catalog of your business on WhatsApp, customers can go through your business without having to browse and shift attention to something else.
 This improves your conversion rates.

 The German auto parts retailer added WhatsApp Business to their marketing channels and almost immediately saw an increase in orders (15,000+ in the first nine months).
 The priority was to smooth out the ordering and communication process for customers.
-By using WhatsApp as the primary customer communication tool, they shifted over existing customers to the point where they now facilitate 90% of their sales through WhatsApp.
+Using WhatsApp as the primary customer communication tool, they shifted over existing customers to the point where they now facilitate 90% of their sales through WhatsApp.

 KLM uses WhatsApp to help its customers receive flight alerts and other helpful information.
 Once customers book a flight, they can receive booking confirmations on check-in notifications, boarding passes, and flight status through WhatsApp.